yeehaa123/yeehaa.io-sveltekit/src/content/Home.md

 Contrary to popular belief, money and technology alone cannot solve this problem.
 Successful networks thrive on strong moderation and facilitation.
 They rely on a continuous flow of *timely interventions* that nurture and sustain trust.
 This ongoing *rhythm*, which simultaneously stabilizes and disrupts, forms the true foundation for innovation.

-Yeehaa singular approach to create innovative ecosystems is built upon the following principles:
+Yeehaa singular approach to create innovative ecosystems is built upon the following principles

 * *Prevent Stagnation*
 * *Celebrate Diversity*